lucacri/aider-pack/README.md

 The script uses a JSON file located at `~/.aider-pack.json` to store pack configurations.
 This file is automatically managed by the script.

+You can customize the list of available models by setting the environment variable `AIDER_PACK_MODELS`.

 ## Contributing